jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 is at the heart of the *Asynchronous Inline Caching* pattern, such as the appropriate **batch size** and **batch time interval**.
 Neither setting is exclusive from the other, in fact.
-Both settings are considered when VMware GemFire makes a decision of when to trigger the listener registered on the AEQ to process the events for operations originating from the Region to which the AEQ is attached.
+Both settings are considered when [vmware-gemfire-name] makes a decision of when to trigger the listener registered on the AEQ to process the events for operations originating from the Region to which the AEQ is attached.